Myanmar’s military regime extends state of emergency by 6 months as civil war rages - WTOP News

 The 2021 military takeover was met with widespread nonviolent protests.
 But after peaceful demonstrations were put down with lethal force, many opponents of military rule took up arms, and large parts of the country are now embroiled in conflict.

-The fiercest fighting in recent weeks has been in the northeast, where the ethnic militias from an alliance group claimed last week to have seized Lashio, which houses the major regional military headquarters, and Mogok, the center of the country’s lucrative gem-mining industry.
+The fiercest fighting recently has been in the northeast, where the ethnic militias from an alliance group claimed last week to have seized Lashio, which houses the major regional military headquarters, and Mogok, the center of the country’s lucrative gem-mining industry.

 Reports suggest that regime troops continue to hold the regional headquarters but could be forced from Lashio soon.